 If they feel able to do so, they may raise the matter directly with the person whose behaviour is causing offence, pointing out what is unwelcome in their behaviour and asking them to stop; they should not feel obliged to do this, however, nor will they be thought to have consented to the behaviour by not doing so.

-In any case, they may make a complaint about the harassment to either of two people nominated by the management team (one of whom shall normally be the Senior lecturer and who shall be of different sexes), who will then investigate the complaint in whatever way she or he considers appropriate using the existing Complaint Policy and Procedure.
+In any case, they may make a complaint about the harassment to either of two people nominated by the management team (one of whom shall normally be the Senior lecturer / Programme Leader and who shall be of different sexes), who will then investigate the complaint in whatever way she or he considers appropriate using the existing Complaint Policy and Procedure.
 If it proves impossible to resolve the complaint informally, further action will be taken as follows.
 A complaint against a member of staff will be dealt with under the terms of employment and Staff Disciplinary Procedures applicable.
-A complaint against a junior member of the College will be dealt with under the College’s statutory disciplinary procedures, probably involving referral to the Attendance and Disciplinary Committee.
+A complaint against a student will be dealt with under the College’s statutory disciplinary procedures, probably involving referral to the Attendance and Disciplinary Committee.
 A complaint against a senior member of the College will be referred to the Executive Director and dealt with under statutory provisions.
 While the College cannot act directly against someone with no connection with the College, representations will be made to the relevant employer or college where possible, and the complainant will be supported in any complaint they would like to make to the police.
 An alleged offence of a criminal nature (e.g. incitement to racial hatred, or indecent assault) will be dealt with under the law of the land.

-Next Review Date: October 2020
+Next Review Date: October 2021